rattrayalex/splashreader/README.md

-## A speed reader that lets you come up for air.
+# A Speed Reader that lets you come up for air.

 [Get the Chrome Extension](https://chrome.google.com/webstore/detail/splashreader-speed-readin/poilkhacfacheblaajlfkdclgbpjolmd)